 Gotlands Military District, HQ at Visby

-One can say that the number of squadrons within the Armed Forces have been dwindling over the past years.
-The flying units of the Air Force are mainly concentrated in the Northern and Southern Military Districts.
-Both Districts have one Fighter Wing with each two fighter squadrons.
-Further there is a dual role Fighter Wing in the Souther Military District.
-We have seen far better times.
+The flying units of the Flygvapnet (Swedish Air Force) are mainly concentrated in the Northern and Southern Military Districts.
+Both Districts have one Fighter Wing (F17 and F21) with each two fighter squadrons.
+Next to these frontline wings there is a dual role Fighter Wing (F7) in the Southern Military District.

 Swedish military aircraft are identified by designations, consisting of a role prefix and a sequential number; role changes reflect themselves in a change of prefix, but not of number - thus, Tp102 and S102.
 Role prefixes in current use include JAS (Jakt Attack Spaning or fighter attack reconnaissance), S (Spaning or reconaissance), Sk (Skol or trainer), Tp (Transport) and Hkp (Helikopter).